p-adic root separation and the discriminant of integer polynomials: A quantitative non-divergence estimate

-Regarding the definition of $(C,\alpha)$-good functions, used in the above theorem, we refer to \cite{flows}.
-In the application of Theorem~\ref{thm:Original_aux} considered in this paper the corresponding function will always be polynomials.
-Our needs will there be fully covered by the following lemma.
+Regarding the definition of $(C,\alpha)$-good functions, used in Theorem~\ref{thm:Original_aux}, we refer to \cite{flows}.
+In the application of Theorem~\ref{thm:Original_aux} considered in this paper, the corresponding functions will always be polynomials.
+Our needs will therefore be fully covered by the following lemma.

 \begin{lem}[Lemma 3.4 of \cite{flows}] Let $F$ be either $\R$ or a locally compact ultrametric valued field.
-Then for any $d,k \in \N$, any polynomial $f\in F[x_1,x_2,\dots,x_d]$ of degree not greater than $k$ is $(C,1/dk)$-good on $F^d$ with respect to Haar measure $\lambda$, where $C$ is a constant depending only on $d$ and $k$. \end{lem}
+Then, for any $d,k \in \N$, any polynomial $f\in F[X_1,\dots,X_d]$ of degree not greater than $k$ is $(C,1/dk)$-good on $F^d$ with respect to Haar measure, where $C$ is a constant depending only on $d$ and $k$. \end{lem}

-The proof of this lemma in the case we are considering in this paper $(d=1)$ can also be found in \cite[Lemma 4.1]{good_polys_Tomanov}.
-Now we can specialise Theorem \ref{thm:Original_aux} to the setup of this paper:
+The proof of this lemma for the case $d=1$ considered in this paper can also be found in \cite[Lemma 4.1]{good_polys_Tomanov}.
+We can now specialise Theorem~\ref{thm:Original_aux} to the setting of this paper.